HPCI-Lab/yProvStore/README.md

     Download a document file by its PID.

     Options:
       -o, --output FILE                 Full path to save the file (e.g., 'my_dir/my_doc.json').
 This overrides --output-folder.
       --output-folder DIRECTORY         Folder to save the file in.
 The filename will default to the document's PID.
+      --trustworthy / --no-trustworthy  Verify SHA256: recompute the local file hash and compare it with the hash stored in the yProvStore database and the one on the blockchain.
+Defaults to --no-trustworthy.
     ```

+    Notes:
+    - `--output` takes precedence over `--output-folder`.
+    - If `PID` uses the `prefix/pid` form, the CLI will create a `prefix/` subfolder (inside the chosen output folder or the current directory) and save the file as `prefix/pid.json`.
+    - When `--trustworthy` is passed the command will:
+       1. recompute the downloaded file's SHA-256,
+       2. fetch the DB hash from `GET /documents/{pid}`,
+       3. read the blockchain-stored hash via the Fabric connector (! this requires proper blockchain configuration, see the [Blockchain Operations](#blockchain-operations) section),
+       4. print a summary and indicate whether the three hashes match.

+    Examples:

     * Save to the current directory (e.g., `<pid>.json`):